 Furniture Arranging for a Small Deck

 Although you may want to make your space as functional as possible, outdoor furniture best for a small deck should be limited in number.
 Adding too many pieces will make your modest space look even smaller.
-Do feel free, however, to finishing it off with items such as hanging plants, cozy throws for cool evenings and plush pillows.
+Do feel free, however, to finish it off with items such as hanging plants, cozy throws for cool evenings, and plush pillows.

 Symmetrical seating is another good idea.
 This makes your small deck look longer as it draws the eye to symmetrical chairs on either side of a central piece.
 It also encourages conversation by seating people directly across from each other.
 This concept is illustrated by the pair of Grand Terrace cushion swivel balcony stools on either side of a petite umbrella, as shown above.
 Just be sure that the pieces you use are of appropriate scale and the traffic pattern allows people to easily move around them.